ah12068/fca-takehome-test/README.md

     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data           <- Scripts to download, generate data or clean data │   │   └── make_dataset.py
     │   │
     │   ├── features       <- Scripts to turn raw data into features for modeling